Lan-shi/Lan-shi/README.md

 ### Hi there 👋
 My name is Ahmad Maulana Indidharmanto

-A sophomore at Telkom University - I'm studying computer science Currently enjoy working no silly projects for fun
+A sophomore at Telkom University - I'm studying computer science.

+Currently enjoy working no silly projects for fun
 <!--
 **Lan-shi/Lan-shi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.